So riddle me this batmen and women.

 THE SINGLE MOST IMPORTANT HEALTH INDICATOR IS…

-This year I became a certified mediator for one simple reason: so much of my work is connected to the dysfunctional relationship between the two true organizational leaders: the Board Chair and the CEO.
+In 2013 I became a certified mediator for one simple reason: so much of my work is connected to the dysfunctional relationship between the two true organizational leaders: the Board Chair and the CEO.

 In my opinion, this relationship tells you more about the health of a nonprofit than any other single factor.